Is 2/3 a Rational Number? A Deep Dive into Rational and Irrational Numbers

 A rational number is any number that can be expressed as the quotient or fraction p/q of two integers, where p is the numerator and q is the denominator, and q is not zero.
 This seemingly simple definition holds immense mathematical significance.
 The key characteristics of rational numbers are:

-• Terminating or repeating decimal representation: When expressed as a decimal, rational numbers either terminate (end) or have a repeating pattern of digits.
-For example, 1/4 = 0.25 (terminating), and 1/3 = 0.333... (repeating).
+- Terminating or repeating decimal representation: When expressed as a decimal, rational numbers either terminate (end) or have a repeating pattern of digits.
+To give you an idea, 1/4 = 0.25 (terminating), and 1/3 = 0.333... (repeating).

 Examples of Rational Numbers